Quick Answer

 Frequently Asked Questions

-What is the average cost of home insurance in 2026?
+What is the average cost of home insurance?

-The average annual home insurance premium in the United States is approximately $2,151 as of 2026, according to Insurance Information Institute data.
-However, costs vary significantly by state, home age, construction type, and coverage limits — homeowners in high-risk states such as Florida, Louisiana, and Oklahoma typically pay well above the national average.
+The average annual home insurance premium in the United States is approximately $2,151, according to Insurance Information Institute data.
+Costs vary significantly by state, home age, construction type, and coverage limits.
+Homeowners in high-risk states such as Florida, Louisiana, and Oklahoma typically pay well above the national average.

 How many home insurance quotes should I get before choosing a policy?

 The National Association of Insurance Commissioners (NAIC) recommends obtaining at least three quotes from different insurers before making a decision.
-Gathering multiple quotes ensures you can compare coverage terms, deductibles, exclusions, and premiums on a like-for-like basis rather than selecting based on price alone.
+Gathering multiple quotes lets you compare coverage terms, deductibles, and exclusions on a like-for-like basis rather than selecting on price alone.
+Regional carriers sometimes offer better rates than national names for certain locations, so don’t limit your search to the most advertised brands.

 Does my standard home insurance policy cover flood damage?

 No. Standard HO-3 homeowners insurance policies explicitly exclude flood damage.
 To obtain flood coverage, homeowners must purchase a separate policy through FEMA’s National Flood Insurance Program (NFIP) or from a private flood insurer.
-Fewer than 15% of U.S. homeowners currently carry flood insurance, leaving many significantly underprotected.
+Fewer than 15% of U.S. homeowners currently carry flood insurance, leaving many significantly underprotected, including some who don’t realize they live in a moderate-risk zone.

-What is the difference between a deductible and a premium in home insurance?
+What is the difference between a deductible and a premium?

-A premium is the amount you pay — monthly or annually — to keep your home insurance policy active.
-A deductible is the out-of-pocket amount you must pay toward a covered claim before your insurer pays the remainder.
-Higher deductibles generally result in lower premiums, while lower deductibles come with higher annual premium costs.
+A premium is the amount you pay, monthly or annually, to keep your policy active.
+A deductible is the out-of-pocket amount you pay toward a covered claim before your insurer pays the remainder.
+Higher deductibles generally produce lower premiums, while lower deductibles come with higher annual costs.
+The right balance depends on how much you could absorb out of pocket after a loss.

 What does dwelling coverage actually pay for?

-Dwelling coverage pays to repair or rebuild the physical structure of your home — including walls, roof, floors, built-in appliances, and attached structures like a garage — after a covered peril such as fire, windstorm, or vandalism.
-Most insurers recommend setting your dwelling limit equal to the full replacement cost value of your home, not its market or assessed value.
+Dwelling coverage pays to repair or rebuild the physical structure of your home, including walls, roof, floors, built-in appliances, and attached structures like a garage, after a covered peril such as fire, windstorm, or vandalism.
+Most insurers recommend setting your dwelling limit equal to the full replacement cost value of your home, not its market or assessed value, since those figures often diverge significantly from actual rebuild costs.

 Can I lower my home insurance premium without reducing coverage?

 Yes.
-Several strategies can reduce your premium without cutting coverage: bundling home and auto insurance (savings of up to 25%), installing a monitored security system (savings of up to 20%), raising your deductible, maintaining a claims-free history, and upgrading your roof to an impact-resistant material.
-Always ask your insurer for a full list of available discounts when requesting quotes.
+Bundling home and auto insurance can save up to 25%; installing a monitored security system can reduce premiums by up to 20%.
+Raising your deductible, maintaining a claims-free history, and upgrading to an impact-resistant roof are other effective approaches.
+Always ask your insurer for a full discount schedule when requesting quotes, many discounts aren’t mentioned unless you ask.

 What is a scheduled personal property endorsement?

-A scheduled personal property endorsement is an add-on to your home insurance policy that provides agreed-value coverage for high-value individual items such as jewelry, fine art, musical instruments, or collectibles.
-Standard personal property coverage typically applies sublimits — often $1,500 or less — to jewelry and other valuables, making a scheduled endorsement essential for homeowners with items exceeding those thresholds.
+A scheduled personal property endorsement is an add-on that provides agreed-value coverage for high-value individual items such as jewelry, fine art, or musical instruments.
+Standard personal property coverage typically caps jewelry payouts at $1,500 or less, well below replacement cost for many pieces.
+If you own items that exceed those sublimits, a scheduled endorsement is the only way to close that gap.

 How does my credit score affect my home insurance premium?

-In most U.S. states, insurers use a credit-based insurance score — derived from your standard credit report data — as one factor in calculating your home insurance premium.
-Homeowners with higher credit scores typically receive lower premiums, while lower scores can increase rates significantly.
-The Federal Trade Commission (FTC) has published guidance confirming that credit-based insurance scores are a statistically valid predictor of claim frequency, though several states including California, Maryland, and Massachusetts prohibit their use in homeowners insurance pricing.
+In most U.S. states, insurers use a credit-based insurance score as one factor in calculating your premium.
+Homeowners with higher credit scores typically receive lower rates.
+The Federal Trade Commission (FTC) has confirmed that credit-based insurance scores are a statistically valid predictor of claim frequency.
+Several states, including California, Maryland, and Massachusetts, prohibit their use in homeowners insurance pricing, so the impact depends on where you live.

 What is the difference between actual cash value and replacement cost coverage?

-Actual cash value (ACV) coverage pays the depreciated value of damaged property at the time of the loss — meaning an older roof or aging appliances receive a payout significantly below what replacement would cost.
-Replacement cost value (RCV) coverage pays the full cost to repair or replace the item with a new equivalent, regardless of depreciation.
-Most insurance professionals recommend RCV coverage despite its slightly higher premium, as it prevents significant out-of-pocket gaps after a major loss.
+Actual cash value (ACV) coverage pays the depreciated value of damaged property at the time of loss, an older roof or aging appliances receive a payout well below replacement cost.
+Replacement cost value (RCV) coverage pays the full amount to repair or replace the item with a new equivalent, regardless of depreciation.
+Most insurance professionals recommend RCV coverage despite its slightly higher premium, because ACV settlements frequently leave homeowners with large out-of-pocket shortfalls after a major loss.

 When should I update or change my home insurance policy?

-You should review and potentially update your home insurance policy after any major life or property change — including home renovations that increase your dwelling’s replacement value, the acquisition of high-value personal items, changes in occupancy, or shifts in your local risk environment such as new flood zone designations.
+Review your policy after any significant change, a major renovation, the acquisition of high-value items, a change in occupancy, or a new flood zone designation.
 Consumer Reports recommends a full policy review at least once per year and competitive quote shopping every two to three years.
+Premiums drift upward at renewal, and a policy that was well-priced a few years ago may no longer be competitive.

 Sources